-2.255 Hegman Gauge - Also referred to as grind gauge or grindometer, is an instrument which indicates the fineness of grind or the presence of coarse particles and agglomeration in a dispersion.
+2.255 Hegman Gauge ― Also referred to as grind gauge or grindometer, is an instrument which indicates the fineness of grind or the presence of coarse particles and agglomeration in a dispersion.

-2.256 Hiding Power ― See ‘opacity’.
+2.256 Hiding Power ― See ‘opacity’

 2.257 Highlighting ― Emphasizing the impression of a relief by making certain parts of finished surface lighter than the genera1 colour of that surface.

-2.258 High Polymer ― A macromolecule usually having molecular mass above 5 000 ( see also polymers ).
+2.258 High Polymer ― A macromolecule usually having molecular mass above 5 000 ( see ‘polymers’).

 2.259 Hold Out ― The ability of a paint film to dry to its normal finish on a somewhat absorptive surface.